The Graduate Certificate in Cognitive Behaviour Therapy is an 18-unit program offered by the Faculty of Medicine, Nursing and Health Sciences.

 It articulates with the 36-unit Graduate Diploma in Cognitive Behaviour Therapy and the 72-unit Master of Cognitive Behaviour Therapy.
 The sequentially developed topics allow progression through the three awards upon successful admission into the subsequent awards.
 A student who has completed the Graduate Certificate in Cognitive Behaviour Therapy may be granted credit for up to 18 units of topics if admitted into the Graduate Diploma.

-Applicants must normally hold an approved undergraduate degree or equivalent qualification in a health-related area, eg behavioural science, counselling, medicine, nursing, occupational therapy, psychology or social work.
+Applicants must normally hold an approved undergraduate degree or equivalent qualification in a health-related area.

 However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.